liquity/bold/README.md

 - The  `aggRecordedDebt` is updated - the pending aggregate interest is calculated and added to `aggRecordedDebt`, and the `lastDebtUpdateTime` is updated to now.

 - The pending aggregate interest is minted by the ActivePool as fresh BOLD.
 This is considered system “yield”.
-Part of it is iimmediately sent to the branch’s SP and split proportionally between depositors, and the remainder is sent to a router to be used as LP incentives on DEXes (determined by governance).
+A fixed part (75%) of it is immediately sent to the branch’s SP and split proportionally between depositors, and the remainder is sent to a router to be used as LP incentives on DEXes (determined by governance).

 This is the only way BOLD is ever minted as interest.
 Applying individual interest to a Trove updates its recorded debt, but does not actually mint new BOLD tokens.